Abstract Submission Guidelines

 Case Report

-Patient’s files are the key-materials when writing a case report.
+Patient files are the key materials when writing a case report.
 You can find valuable evidence and use it in your abstract, making it unique.
+However, make sure to protect the identity of your patient by omitting any personal details that might disclose their identity (both in your abstract and your presentation).

-KEYWORDS are mandatory, as they allow you to highlight the most important aspects of your abstract.
-They are a tool to help indexers and search engines find relevant papers.
+Keywords are mandatory, as they allow you to point out the most important aspects of your abstract.
+They are a tool to help indexers and search engines find relevant papers, used as a quick reference to increase their visibility.
 They should be representative but also specific for your paper.

 Tips & Tricks

-Your abstract should be written in such a manner that anyone who reads it understands the subject of your scientific paper.
+Your abstract should be written in a manner that helps anyone who reads it understand the subject of your scientific paper.
 Here are some tips & tricks to make your work easier:

-1. Aim for a title that’s easy to understand and that sparks curiosity.
+1. Aim for a title that is easy to understand and that sparks curiosity.

 3. Then, create your sentences but keep it simple! – steer clear of long sentences and useless words.
 They make your abstract hard to read and you’ll probably also exceed the word limit.